WayToRussia.Net Guide to Russia

 4. For individual travelers: a letter of invitation (also called "visa support" or "tourist voucher and tourist reservation confirmation") issued by a Russian travel agency authorized in the Ministry of Foreign Affairs (MFA), or directly from a Russian hotel, showing the reference number of the company in the MFA and the confirmation number for the visa (see Types of Visa section).

 Most Russian consulates do not require originals of the invitation papers: a fax or a scanned copy (sent to you via e-mail) is enough.
-Only the consulates in Switzerland, Sweden and sometimes Germany ask for originals.
+Only the consulates in Switzerland, Sweden and sometimes in Germany ask for originals.
 Also note that a consulate has the right to request the originals of the papers, if they need them.

 For cruise passengers or group travelers: the Russian visa should be arranged with your cruise organizers.
 You will be able to leave the port only together with the cruise organizers.